 For the Predator’s cloak, they decided that since the cloak was older technology, it would glitch like the technology has latency problems compared to future Predator cloaks.
 They experimented with a blue colour palette but Trachtenberg wanted it to be red as it would be more sinister-looking.
 The team did over 100 iterations before they found something Trachtenberg liked.
 The team looked closely at cuttlefish camouflage and old lenses, and went back through the older movies and looked at how the cloaking was accomplished such as using optical compositing on the first movie.
 They looked at all different colours and hex sizes and shapes.

 For the Predator’s classic vision, they wanted to do it optically where possible to stay true to the original film.
 They rented a FLIR thermal camera and built a makeshift optical beam splitter from a teleprompter so they could shoot footage on their production cameras and the FLIR thermal camera simultaneously.
-The beam splitter ensured the footage from both cameras were perfectly aligned like the same way it was done in the original film.
-Using python scripting, they were able to extract the raw temperature data from the files that then could be combined with the Arri raw footage.
-They developed a HUD display and colour palette and all of the shots were completed in house.
+The beam splitter ensured the footage from both cameras were perfectly aligned in the same way it was done in the original film.
+Using Python scripting, they were able to extract the raw temperature data from the files that then could be combined with the Arri raw footage.
+They developed a HUD display and colour palette and all of the shots were completed in-house.

 Sarah Schachner composed the film’s score and the soundtrack album was released by Hollywood Records on August 5, 2022.